-This year, 2023, the standards were updated to better reflect our commitment to our trees on campus, adding requirements for replacement due to the measured diameter breast height (DBH).
-This standard will better the replacement of trees due to construction, as the previous standard did not account for the health or longevity of a tree that was deemed in need of replacement.
+This year, 2024, the standards were updated to better reflect our commitment to our trees on campus, adding requirements for minimum soil volume for tree plantings.
+This standard will increase the health and longevity of our campus trees for the long term.